 If you do have an online business and/or site, conduct a survey.
 If you have a blog, ask your readers what they want to read about.
 If you don’t want to ask for feedback in public, why not ask your newsletter subscribers?
 How will you know whether or not you are giving them what they want?
 Their responses may be able to provide you with new content ideas or new products to sell.

 People may be able to point out things that you never noticed before.
 It can open your eyes to a whole new world.Cue Aladdin and Jasmine duet here.
 Come to think of it, I think the majority of the lyrics could apply to giving and receiving feedback.

 Have you asked for an assessment on your site or project lately?
 How did it help you?

 Have you ever received not so great feedback?
 What was your experience like?

-If you’re looking for someone who can give you real, honest and constructive feedback to help you grow, check out my coaching services HERE.
+If you’re looking for someone who can give you real, honest and constructive feedback to help you grow, check out my blogging and social media audit services HERE.